Algebraic Criterion and Graph-Theoretic Construction of Intrinsic Superconducting Diode Effects

+What if we go beyond these simple cases, where $\Pi(P)\neq 0$ arises from non-commuting terms?
+Suppose the trace of a matrix sequence $AB\cdots Z$ of arbitrary length is nonzero.
+The cyclic property of the trace, $\mathrm{Tr}(AB\cdots Z) = \mathrm{Tr}(B\cdots ZA)$, implies that each term must exhibit an even number of anticommutation relations with the other terms.
+Moreover, every permutation $AB\cdots Z$ has a unique reciprocal counterpart $Z\cdots BA$, which implies that the total number of anticommutation relations is also even.
+Taking these two constraints together, we can represent the models using graphs.
+The rule is as follows: vertices represent distinct matrices appearing in the Hamiltonian terms (no duplicate matrices are allowed, as any repetition would reduce the sequence to a shorter one with a nonzero trace); edges represent anticommutation relations between the corresponding matrices.

+The resulting graphs possess the following characteristics: \begin{enumerate} \item[a.]
+They must form cycles with no endpoints (i.e., every vertex has an even degree). \item[b.]
+The total number of edges is even. \end{enumerate} We illustrate several examples in Fig.~\ref{graph}.

+One of the basic building blocks of these graphs are single cycles.
+For single cycles with an odd number of edges (odd cycles), there must be an even number of such elements in the overall graph to satisfy characteristic b.
+No such restriction applies to single even cycles.
+When combining these elements to construct the full graph, sharing a single common vertex does not alter the permutation properties within the individual cycles.
+Therefore, the nonreciprocity of a single cycle can be extended to a chain composed of an arbitrary number of cycles sharing single common vertices.
+Furthermore, for single even cycles, nonreciprocity can also be extended to chains with an arbitrary number of cycles sharing pairs of common vertices.
+This result relies on the symmetry between reciprocal permutation pairs.

+In this manner, the search for nonreciprocal models is mapped to evaluating $K \equiv \sum_P \epsilon_P$ for the graph elements.
+Remarkably, the result for single cycles can be obtained analytically (See Sec.
+S3 of SM~\cite{SMs}).
+Any single odd cycle ($2m+1$ edges) yields $K_{2m+1}=0$, whereas any even cycle ($2m$ edges) gives

+where $B_k$ are the Bernoulli numbers.
+The appearance of Bernoulli numbers reflects the underlying combinatorial structure of anticommutation relations and is independent of the detailed band parameters.

+To summarize, we have established the other main result of this work: a generating procedure for nonreciprocal $2^N$-DOF models, consisting of drawing graphs and assigning explicit matrices to the vertices.
+We emphasize that each graph corresponds to a class of mathematically equivalent models, and the nonreciprocity stems from the topological properties of the graph rather than the specific physical meaning of the individual vertices.
+Furthermore, since band shifts and distortions do not correspond to an explicit ETR symmetry, one can always adopt the generic form $\hat{T}_0=iY\otimes I\otimes\cdots\otimes I\mathcal{K}$ to construct the models, as done in Fig.~\ref{graph}(b).
+The nonreciprocity of these models is confirmed numerically in Sec.
+S4 of SM~\cite{SMs}.

-\textit{Nonreciprocity for effective bands.}---Beyond the well-defined bands discussed previously, exceptional cases may arise, typically in multi-orbital or multi-band systems like the unconventional Rashba model (URM) \cite{PhysRevB.109.195419,PhysRevB.110.134517}.
-In such systems, the Fermi surfaces intersect only a subset of bands, rendering our earlier analysis inapplicable.
-To demonstrate the microscopic origin of nonreciprocity through band asymmetry, we examine the URM, a perspective already used to validate our criterion.
-This model is described by Hamiltonian
+\textit{Nonreciprocity for effective bands.}---The preceding criterion was derived under the assumption of well-defined bands, where all Fermi surfaces intersect every band.
+However, in many realistic multi-orbital or multi-band systems, such as the unconventional Rashba model (URM) \cite{PhysRevB.109.195419,PhysRevB.110.134517}, the Fermi energy may intersect only a subset of the bands.
+In such cases of effective bands, the applicability of our trace-based criterion requires careful examination.